mincheol-shin/mincheol-shin/README.md

 ### Hello, I'm Mincheol Shin!

 - 🌱 I’m currently learning **Flutter**, **Kotlin**
-- ⚡ I love to drink tea and exercise
+- ⚡ I love to drink tea and exercise.
 - 👯 I'm looking forward to participating in **the new project**.

 <br>